-A two-piece ostomy bag is one of the two main types of ostomy appliances a patient can choose from, the other being the one piece bag or pouch.
-The main difference between both options is the part that attaches to the peri-stomal skin.
-In the one piece bag, the adhesive base plate (also known as the skin barrier, flange, or wafer) is part of the bag and cannot be separated.
+A two-piece ostomy bag is one of the two types of ostomy appliances available; the other is the one-piece bag.
+The main difference between both options is the part that attaches to the peristomal skin.
+In the one-piece bag, the adhesive baseplate skin barrier, flange, or wafer) is part of the bag.
 In the two-piece, the bag is a detachable part independent of the wafer.

 A patient using the two-piece system can remove and replace the bag without removing the wafer.
-The bag can be attached to the wafer by means of an adhesive surface or by a press-on-click mechanism.
-This type of ostomy appliance can be purchased as a kit or separately.
+An adhesive surface or a press-on-click mechanism attaches the bag to the wafer.
+Users can buy this ostomy appliance as a kit or separately.

-- The one piece system is discarded with every change of pouch, whereas the wafer in the two piece system can outstay more than one pouch change before disposal.
+- The user or the caregiver discards the one-piece system with every pouch change, whereas the wafer in the two-piece system can outstay over one pouch change before disposal.

-- The bag can be switched to suit different occasions.
-For example, a smaller pouch can be used during exercises or intimacy.
+- You can switch bags to suit different occasions.
+For example, using a smaller pouch during exercises or intimacy.